Ogden Codman Jr.: Early life

-Codman was born on January 19, 1863, in Boston, Massachusetts.
-He was the eldest of six children born to Boston native Ogden Codman Sr. (1839–1904) and the former Sarah Fletcher Bradlee.
+Codman was born on January 19, 1863, in Boston, Massachusetts, the eldest of six children of Boston native Ogden Codman Sr. (1839–1904) and his wife, the former Sarah Fletcher Bradlee.

 His paternal grandparents were Charles Russell Codman and Sarah (née Ogden) Codman.
-His paternal aunt, Frances Anne Codman, was married to noted architect and builder John Hubbard Sturgis, who designed his parents' home, Codman House in Lincoln, Massachusetts, and the Boston Museum of Fine Arts, along with Charles Brigham.
+His paternal aunt, Frances Anne Codman, was married to noted architect and builder John Hubbard Sturgis, who designed Codman House, his parents' home in Lincoln, Massachusetts, and the Boston Museum of Fine Arts, along with Charles Brigham.
 His maternal grandparents were James Bowdoin Bradlee and Mary (née May) Bradlee.
 His maternal aunt, Katherine May Bradlee, was married to Benjamin W. Crowninshield and was the mother of Bowdoin Bradlee Crowninshield, Codman's first cousin.

 Codman spent much of his youth from 1875 to 1884 at Dinard, an American resort colony in France, and on returning to America in 1884, studied at the Massachusetts Institute of Technology.